How do I log into my account?

 How do I access my live webcast?

 Hover over seminars and click access your webcast/certificate.
-Your screen will pass over to another screen and there will be a Green Button stating Go to Freestone Account - click on button.
+Your screen will pass over to another screen and there will be a Green Button stating Go To My Online Classroom - click on button.
 From your account profile page, under webcast broadcast today, select “click here.”
 Click on your program title.
 You will then be prompted to download your program materials (do this before launching your program).
 Finally, “launch live webcast.”
 Your stream will start.
 Make sure to not close the original browser page, because the original browser page is where you will access your certificate of completion at the end of your program.

 I have purchased a live webcast program, am I required to watch the entire program on the date the program is scheduled?